Hoof Abscesses are a common problem for horse owners which is often treated in an unnecessarily invasive and counter-productive way.

 See and share topical info, news and photo's, and take part in lively discussions.

-Click here to go to the HHT group (make sure you log into fb first) and then click on the 'join' button.
+Click here to go to the HHT group (make sure you log into fb first) and then click on the 'join' button at the top of the page.

 HHT's free monthly newsletter giving you wide-ranging and intelligent insights into holistic horsemanship.